 Hillsborough disaster

-Crowd crush during the 1989 FA Cup semi-final
+Fatal crowd crush during 1989 FA Cup semi-final

 Hillsborough disaster ▸ Facts ▸ Comments ▸ News ▸ Videos

 The Hillsborough disaster was a fatal crowd crush at a football match at Hillsborough Stadium in Sheffield, South Yorkshire, England, on 15 April 1989.
 It occurred during an FA Cup semi-final between Liverpool and Nottingham Forest in the two standing-only central pens within the Leppings Lane stand allocated to Liverpool supporters.
-Shortly before kick-off, police match commander David Duckenfield ordered exit gate C to be opened in an attempt to ease crowding; this led to an influx of supporters entering the pens.
-This resulted in overcrowding of those pens and the crush, with 97 deaths and 766 injuries, it was the highest death toll in British sporting history.
-Ninety-four people died on the day; another person died in hospital days later, and another died in 1993.
-In July 2021, a coroner ruled that Andrew Devine, who died 32 years later, after suffering severe and irreversible brain damage on the day, was the 97th victim.
+Shortly before kick-off, police match commander David Duckenfield ordered exit gate C to be opened in an attempt to ease crowding, which led to an influx of supporters entering the pens.
+This resulted in overcrowding of those pens and the fatal crush; with a total of 97 fatalities and 766 injuries, the disaster is the deadliest in British sporting history.
+Ninety-four people died on the day; one more died in hospital days later, Tony Bland died in 1993, and in 2021, a 97th person died.
+Both Bland and the 97th victim had suffered irreversible brain damage on the day.
 The match was abandoned and restaged at Old Trafford in Manchester on 7 May 1989; Liverpool won and went on to win that season's FA Cup.

 0 shares | ShareTweetSavePostSend |